index

 title

-Must I write?
 It's a slow deconstruction of being.
-I suppose that's life, losing parts of oneself and discovering new ones.
+Losing parts of oneself and discovering new ones, a consequence of living.
 When you are nothing for anyone else, you are still enough.

 The aliens are aggressive and have made up their mind.
 Defeating them must buy some time, at least.
 Let's broadcast this fantasy to the cosmos.